5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 # Troubleshooting

-You can ask questions per mail.
+You can create an account on this Gitlab server and ask questions in the Issues section of this project.

 ### Tracker says "An error occured, please check your configuration."